 Beyond the effect of all of the above on your credit scores, you never want to borrow more money than you can comfortably repay.
 Late payments, even on small loans, can do a lot of damage to your credit score, particularly if they are recent.

 Watch Your “Credit Utilization”

-One of the biggest potential negatives in your credit profile is your credit utilization.
-That’s the percentage of outstanding debt to available credit lines.
-Generally speaking, credit utilization of 80% or greater has a negative affect on your credit scores.
-It’s a measure of how many credit lines you have that are at, or near being maxed out.
+One of the biggest potential negatives in your credit profile is your credit utilization, which is the percentage of outstanding debt to available credit lines.
+Generally speaking, credit utilization of 80% or greater harms your credit scores.
+It's a measure of how many credit lines you have that are at or near being maxed out.